 The effects and consequences of disclosures on advisors’ records have been growing larger and more severe over the past several years.
-With the implementation of the requirement to provide a readily-apparent reference and hyperlink to BrokerCheck in 2016, broker’s public records became more visible to current and potential clients.
+With the implementation of the requirement to provide a readily-apparent reference and hyperlink to BrokerCheck in 2016, the broker’s public records became more visible to current and potential clients.
 Information that was once primarily reserved to be viewed by industry insiders became instantly accessible not just to clients — but also to the general public.
-The impact upon advisors’ professional and personal reputations is unquestionable.
+The impact on advisors’ professional and personal reputations is unquestionable.

 Now, FINRA takes aim at advisors who have disclosures from another vantage point – through its member firms and their hiring decisions.

 As of September first of this year, any member firm that’s interested in hiring a registered person whose record reflects that they have had either: (1) one or more “final criminal matters;” or (2) two or more “specified risk events” in the past five years will be subject to the new Rule 1017(a)(7).
 In those cases, per FINRA Regulatory Notice 21-09, the member firm will either have to file a Continuing Membership Application (CMA), seek a Materiality Consultation (MC), or both when a person with such past history is pursuing a position as a registered person, principal, owner, or control person with the member firm.

 Whenever a firm seeks to expand or implement new ways of doing business, or when a firm seeks to modify or remove restrictions that were previously imposed in a membership agreement, FINRA requires the firm to file a CMA.
 Examples of such instances include (1) firms making material changes to business operations; (2) firms making asset transfers; and (3) firms undergoing a change in control or ownership, mergers, or acquisitions.
 FINRA purports that the process of filing a CMA protects investors by “ensuring that a firm’s supervisory and compliance systems, policies, and procedures keep pace with such change.”